John Contreras

 Work With Me

-For Physiotherapists: Join the Exercise Prescription Mastery workshop to learn the frameworks I wish I'd had when I started.
-Get practical tools, clinical guidelines, and the confidence to lead patients from injury through to high performance.
+• Join the Exercise Prescription Essentials, Strength Training Essentials and/or Pilates Training Essentials workshop to learn the frameworks I wish I'd had when I started.
+Get practical tools, clinical guidelines, and the confidence to lead patients from injury through to physical performance.

-For Patients: I'm currently accepting clients at Physiosports Brighton for gym-based rehabilitation and athletic development programs.
+• I'm currently accepting clients at Physiosports Brighton for injury management, gym-based rehabilitation, athletic development and return to activity programs.
 If you're looking to build a genuine, lasting relationship with exercise—not just recover from injury—let's work together.

-For Organizations: I deliver workshops internationally on exercise prescription, combining Physiotherapy, Strength & Conditioning, and Pilates principles.
+• I deliver workshops in Australia and internationally on exercise prescription, combining Physiotherapy, Strength & Conditioning, and Pilates principles.
 If you're looking for evidence-based, practical training for your team, let's talk.

 The journey from injury to performance doesn't have to be complicated.
-But it does require the right guidance, at the right time, delivered in the right way.
+But it's easier with experienced support, practical frameworks, and guidance that meets you where you are and helps you navigate your unique path forward.
 That's what I'm here to provide—whether you're a physiotherapist building your practice or a patient building your relationship with movement.